Intel: Another Threat Emerges (And It's Not Zen)

 - Intel losing its production process advantage, which gave it cost, power usage and performance advantages.

-- Advanced Micro Devices (NYSE:AMD) regaining share due to its new Zen-based processors, something which I detailed further in my article titled "Either AMD Or Intel Will Be A Short".
+- Advanced Micro Devices (NYSE:AMD) regaining share due to its new Zen-based processors, something that I detailed further in my article titled "Either AMD Or Intel Will Be A Short."

 - ARM-based solutions gaining share.
 Here, with the immediate threat that Apple (NASDAQ:AAPL) might switch its Mac business to home-grown ARM CPUs.

 Today's article adds a further threat.
-The server marketplace, where in practice only Intel and IBM competed, with Intel massively dominating through its Xeon lines, is seeing a new revolution.
+The server marketplace, where in practice only Intel and IBM (NYSE:IBM) competed, with Intel massively dominating through its Xeon lines, is seeing a new revolution.
 The revolution is the shift of workloads towards GPU compute, or the usage of GPUs (Graphic Processing Units) to handle computing tasks previously handled by regular CPUs.

 GPUs are extraordinarily adept at handling massively parallel tasks.
-They are thus endowed because instead of just having a low number of general computing cores (10-24 cores on typical server CPUs), they have a much larger number of specialized cores (3584 CUDA cores on the nVidia (NASDAQ:NVDA) Tesla (NASDAQ:TSLA) P100, for instance).
+They are thus endowed because instead of just having a low number of general computing cores (10-24 cores on typical server CPUs), they have a much larger number of specialized cores (3584 CUDA cores on the Nvidia (NASDAQ:NVDA) Tesla (NASDAQ:TSLA) P100, for instance).
 Thus, for problems which can be broken down into numerous parallel tasks, GPUs will be able to work on all those tasks simultaneously and handle the overall problem in a fraction of the time needed by typical CPUs.

 In today's data centers, more workloads are appearing which lend themselves well to GPU compute.
 Such is the case with most big data or AI workloads, which typically involve extreme amounts of tabular data on which similar calculations are applied.
 For these, GPUs can be seen as a kind of accelerator, delivering a 1-2 order of magnitude (10-100x) increase in performance.
 Moreover, GPUs can deliver this at a competitive cost.
 The result is that big data and machine learning are quickly migrating towards using GPUs instead of CPUs.

 Of course, for Intel this is a threat, for while Intel is the prime supplier of CPUs, it's not even a factor when it comes to discrete GPUs.
-There, nVidia and AMD (AMD) dominate (though it remains to be seen for how long Imagination Technologies, Qualcomm (NASDAQ:QCOM) and ARM (ARM) will remain out of the GPU compute market).
+There, Nvidia and AMD dominate (though it remains to be seen for how long Imagination Technologies, Qualcomm (NASDAQ:QCOM) and ARM (NASDAQ:ARMH) will remain out of the GPU compute market).
 A migration of server workloads towards GPU compute thus represents less demand for Intel CPUs.

 To add to this, a major stumbling block when it came to GPU compute has been the difficulty in programming for high parallelism.
 As more and more programmers get comfortable with the concept, it's likely that the range of tasks able to be undertaken by GPU compute will also broaden.
 This will amplify the impact from this threat.